1. Electrocatalysis: Linking Renewable Energy with Chemical Energy

 L. Lin, D. M. Spasyuk, R. A. Lalancette, D. E. Prokopchuk “Coordination-Induced Weakening of a C(sp3)-H Bond: Homolytic and Heterolytic Bond Strength of a CH-Ni Agostic Interaction” J. Am.
 Chem.
 Soc.
 2022, 144, 12632.
 10.1021/jacs.2c05667

-Many enzymes rely on redox-active metalloradical intermediates to mediate the activation of H2, N2, and C-H bonds.
-However, activating such bonds using synthetically tractable Earth-abundant metalloradicals remains limited in scope and the Prokopchuk group is interested in synthesizing low-valent metalloradicals that homolytically activate C-H, N-H, and H-H bonds.
-We recently reported rare redox-active Mn(0) metalloradical which have been characterized via cyclic voltammetry, EPR spectroscopy, DFT, and single crystal X-ray diffraction.
-Reactivity studies are ongoing with these and other metalloradical platforms.
+Many enzymes rely on redox-active metallocofactors to mediate the activation of H2, N2, and C-H bonds.
+The Prokopchuk group is interested in synthesizing low-valent, strongly reducing complexes that activate C-C, C-H, N-H, and H-H bonds.
+We recently reported a rare class of redox-active Mn(0) metalloradicals and an incredibly reducing Mn(-I) dianion, which are among the strongest organometallic redox agents in existence.

 Recent Publications: